 Heat cramps can easily develop as your body loses too much water during exercise.
 These cramps are not only painful but can impact your form and endurance.
 Poor form is a major cause of a variety of orthopedic injuries such as muscle strains and tears or even fractures.

 Heat exhaustion, caused by a sudden increase in core body temperature, can result in dizziness, fatigue, headaches, and even loss of consciousness.
-Such symptoms make it very difficult for your body to properly function, increasing the likelihood of injury.
+Such symptoms make it very difficult for your body to function properly, increasing the likelihood of injury.

 5 Tips for Staying Hydrated